clairewild/Chimes/docs/README.md

 ## Implementation Timeline

-Phase 1: Create block and grid classes with logic for moving blocks
+Phase 1: Create block and grid components with logic for moving blocks

 Phase 2: Add user controls in the browser